ThomasAMH/chess/Phase 6 Plan.md

 Server sends a Notification message to all clients in that game informing them that the root client resigned.
 This applies to both players and observers.

 ## Completed Functionality
+* Possible moves
+  * Command: _moves_
+  * Argument: A chess position
+  * Returns: A chess board image with all possible moves highlighted in green/dark green
+  * Throws: Nothing.
+If space is empty, red error text is returned saying "Error: No piece at location"
+  * Logic:
+    * Check if there is a piece at location
+    * Fetch the possible moves for that piece (use the function)
+    * Draw the chessboard, and if an i,j coord is in the moves list, use alt. colors
+    * Print message: Showing moves for [piece type] at [location]
+* Leave (-> post login UI)
+  * Command: Leave
+  * Returns: Nothing
+  * Throws: Nothing
+  * Logic:
+    * Send "left" message via websocket
+    * Close websocket connection
+    * Change program state
+    * Return happy message
+* Make move & update board
+  * Command: move <r,c> <r,c>
+  * Logic
+    * Check if move is valid
+    * Update the chessboard (use function)
+    * Redraw the chessboard for client
+    * Send updated board via websocket
+* Redraw
+  * Command: redraw
+  * Logic:
+    * Clear the terminal and redraw the board + vital information